realworldocaml/book/en/command-line-parsing.md

 ```

 The final line is the important one.
 It shows that the callback function for a
-spec should consume identical arguments to the supplied `main` function, expect
+spec should consume identical arguments to the supplied `main` function, except
 for an additional `unit` argument.
 This final `unit` is there to make sure the
 callback is evaluated as a function, since if zero command-line arguments are
 specified (i.e. `Spec.empty`), the callback would otherwise have no arguments